elvinhung/spend_it/README.md

 # Spend It

-A new Flutter mobile application to track monthly expenses.
+A new Flutter mobile application to track monthly your expenses.

 ## Description